 - Who will help you plan the campus visits?

 - Who will help you achieve your goal?

 - What do you want to accomplish?
-Think about what the purpose of your visit is to get the best, mission-fit students and families to apply to your school.
+Think about what the purpose of the visit

 - What type of campus visit are you planning?
 An open house, shadow day, or a small school tour?